AlexTrill/Branching/README.md

 ## Git Cheat Sheet

+THIS IS MANIN BRANCH CODE

 Overview of git commands.
 text added on main branch to create a merge conflict

 ### Basic Commands